Skip to Content

 So… how to spell leprechaun?
 It’s one of the hardest words to spell in English — that’s for sure.
 Quick tricks to remember how to write leprechaun: there’s an “E,” not “A,” after the “R.” The middle has a “K” sound, but is spelled with “CH.”
 Finally, the end of the word is spelled “AU” instead of just “A.” The correct spelling is: LEP-RE-CHAUN.
 Sheesh!

-VIDEO: St. Paddy’s Day Cartoon Art
+VIDEO: St. Patrick’s Day Drawings

 See a time-lapse video of my leprechaun drawing here.